Free Chain Maille Jewelry Project: Make Tiny Scale Maille Earrings with Karen Karon

 |14.
 Before closing the large jump ring just added, place the ear wire on the large jump ring.
 Make sure that the front of the ear wire is aligned with the front of the earring.15.
 Close the large jump ring to complete the earring.|

-I made a couple of slightly different versions of this earring.
-I expanded the length and width of the scale section for a more substantial pair of earrings.
-I also constructed another pair with the concave side of the scales facing front, giving these earrings added texture and altering the way they catch the light.
+I’ve made a couple of slightly different versions of this earring.
+First, I expanded the length and width of the scale section for a more substantial pair of earrings.
+Also, I constructed another pair with the concave side of the scales facing front, giving these earrings added texture and altering the way they catch the light.
 Another way to change the look would be to use jump rings in a different color (and eventually scales in different colors, when they become available).

 Want more of Karen’s advanced chain maille and scale maille projects?
 Get her much-anticipated new book, Advanced Chain Maille Jewelry Workshop: Weaving with Rings and Scale Maille.
 And if you’re just starting with chain maille, get her five-star-rated first book, Chain Maille Jewelry Workshop: Techniques and Projects for Weaving with Wire.
 And don’t miss her new Tiny Scales Earrings kit featured in the October/November 2015 issue of Step-by-Step Wire Jewelry magazine!